RabeaGleissner/personal-website/src/markdown/today-i-learnt/2021-07-24-terraform-basics.md

 ## What does a Terraform file look like?

 From what I know so far, you first configure and declare a provider in your `main.tf`.
 The provider is specific to the cloud hosting service that you're using (e.g. AWS, Azure).
 I imagine it like a code package that  knows the resources specific to that cloud hosting service.
-Once you have the provider, you can declare your desire for using the resources that it knows.
+Once you have the provider, you can declare your desire for using its resources.
 Then you specify for each resource how you want it to be set up.

-It looks something like this:
+This is what it looks like when you create a resource group on Azure:

 ```
 resource "azurerm_resource_group" "my_cool_resource_group" {